Clem Curtis: Debut single

 According to the October 12, 1968 issue of Melody Maker, Curtis' first solo disc was to be "Just for Tonight" which was a Tony Macaulay composition.
-He was also rehearsing his backing group in preparation for a some one-nighters in about a fortnight time.
+He was also rehearsing his backing group in preparation for some one-nighters in about a fortnight time.
 It appears that Tony Macaulay had David Essex record it instead.
-It was announced in 7 December 1968 issue of Melody Maker that Curtis' debut single would be the Tony Macaulay composition, "Marie Take a Chance and it would be released by United Artists on 9 January.
+It was announced in the 7 December 1968 issue of Melody Maker that Curtis' debut single would be the Tony Macaulay composition, "Marie Take a Chance and it would be released by United Artists on 9 January.
 In 1969, he was signed to Cowsills Productions and had debuted with "Marie Take a Chance".
 The Tony Macaulay and John Macleod composition was arranged by Des Champ.
 The single was reviewed by Stu Ginsburg in the 31 January issue of GO YMCA.
 Making note of the fact that this was Curtis' first release since leaving The Foundations, Ginsberg said that the song was "rhythmically lyrical, and could be his first big one".
 The single was reviewed in the January 18, 1969 issue of New Musical Express.
 Reviewer Derek Johnson said that it was "a busy, bouncy extremely exhilarating number" and that it sounded that Clem was back with his former group.
 He said that he wasn't sure if the song was strong enough.
 The single was reviewed in the 19 April issue of Record World.
 One of the magazine's four-star picks, the reviewer said, "it rocks for real".
 A "newcomer pick", it was also reviewed by Cash Box that week.
 The reviewer noted the teen appeal and said that it had hefty rhythm appeal, and it carried a fine vocal.
 There was also breakout potential.
 As shown by Record World in the 26 April issue, the single was getting played on US radio stations, KIMN, WAKY and KCPX.